EMD GP15

-Complete list

 GP15T

 EMD built 28 examples of a variant, the GP15T, between October 1982 and April 1983.
 It was a very close cousin to the GP15-1, but used a turbocharger in order to generate more power from a smaller engine.
 Power was provided by an 8-cylinder diesel engine that generated 1,500 hp, the same as the GP15-1, but with four fewer cylinders.

 28 examples of this locomotive model were built for American railroads.
-The Chessie System received the majority of them as C&O 1500-1524 (25 units), while the rest went to the Apalachicola Northern in Florida as AN 720-722 (3 units).
+The Chessie System received the majority of them as C&O 1500–1524 (25 units), while the rest went to the Apalachicola Northern Railroad in Florida as AN 720–722 (3 units).
+Chessie System's units were the only GP15s to be built with dynamic brakes.

 GP15AC

 The GP15AC is a variant built between November and December 1982.
 This model differs from the GP15-1 due to Missouri Pacific specifying new AR10 AC alternators instead of rebuilt D32 DC generators.
 The only external difference between the GP15AC and the GP15-1 is a straight side sill (shared with the EMD GP15T) not related to the transmission difference.

 34 examples of this locomotive model were built in total: 30 for Missouri Pacific Railroad, and four for Venezuela's IFE.